lisette-924/TIL6022-group11/README.md

-some text for assignment 8 of python
+some text for assignment 8 of python is here